ev0ai/griffe_reflex/README.md

 - **Clean Output**: Generates clean, well-formatted JSON specs
 - **Error Handling**: Gracefully handles components with missing files

+## Documentation

+For detailed documentation about the architecture and how to extend the system, see the [documentation directory](docs/).

 ## Usage

 There are several ways to use the specification generator: